Morris, Minnesota: Prairie Pioneer Days

 Prairie Pioneer Days is a family festival hosted by the Morris Area Chamber of Commerce every July, which celebrates European-American settlement in the area.
 It includes many activities around town, including a parade, fireworks, and food and craft vendors.
 Since the late 20th century, festival organizers have also worked to include Native American participants and acknowledge contributions by their cultures.

 Stevens County Fair

 The Stevens County Fair takes place in Morris on the second full weekend in August.
 It is known for entertainment, 4-H events and family time.
 Each year people from miles around come to see the exhibits, take in some entertainment in the grandstand and see old friends while sitting on one of many benches in the shade.

 Media

 Four radio stations cover Morris; KMRS AM 1230, KKOK FM 95.7, and KRVY FM 97.3, all owned by Iowa City Broadcasting Company, Inc., and KUMM FM 89.7, operated by the University of Minnesota Morris.

 The Stevens County Times, a Forum Communications newspaper, publishes on Saturdays.
 It traces its roots to 1882.

 Transportation

 The city owns and operates the Morris Municipal Airport.
-Until 1979, Morris was served by passenger rail at the Morris station.
+Until October 1979, Morris was served by passenger rail at the Morris station.